ITS Tickets

 Step 9:

-You will need to add a backup method in case you lose access to the mobile app.
+If prompted, you will need to add a backup method in case you lose access to the mobile app.

 Enter your phone number and click “Done”